BRE-ISNIC/bre-doh-analysis/isnic_doh_report.md

 Whether other applications (or entire operating systems) follow the browsers' down this path is yet to be seen, but seems likely.

-Market dynamics aside, DNS over HTTP also has compelling technical advantages.
+Market dynamics aside, DNS over HTTPS also has compelling technical advantages.

-[According to one publication][7], DNS over HTTP was the only secured DNS resolver protocol with performance that compared favourably with traditional (unencrypted) DNS queries.
+[According to one publication][7], DNS over HTTPS was the only secured DNS resolver protocol with performance that compared favourably with traditional (unencrypted) DNS queries.
 Although other implementations (DoT) might be able to catch up over time, this speaks to the immediate benefit of building on